 As homes become increasingly better insulated, more airtight, and more energy efficient, effective management of moisture becomes ever more critical.

-An important factor in efficiently managing the year round flow of moisture in buildings is ensuing that systems and fabric can modify their behaviour to account for changing circumstances.
+An important factor in efficiently managing the year round flow of moisture in buildings is ensuring that systems and fabric can modify their behaviour to account for changing circumstances.

 While active systems such as ventilation can ramp performance up or down as required, making the building fabric itself adapt to hygrothermal changes poses more of a challenge.

-Procheck Adapt varies its vapour resistance in response to environmental conditions, meaning its resistance to the passage of water vapour increases in winter to block the ingress of moisture into stuctures when internal vapour pressure is at it's highest.
+Procheck Adapt varies its vapour resistance in response to environmental conditions, meaning its resistance to the passage of water vapour increases in winter to block the ingress of moisture into structures when internal vapour pressure is at its highest.

 This means the building fabric is protected from damaging moisture levels during cold, wet months of the year and it will allow the fabric to dry out effectively in warmer, drier months.